KRDY: KRDY: 2004‒present

-On February 27, 2004, the station changed its call letters from KENS to KRDY.
+On February 27, 2004, the station changed its call sign from KENS to KRDY.
+The call sign represented the name Radio Disney.

 On June 4, 2013, Radio Disney announced that it would be selling seven radio stations, including KRDY, in an attempt to increase revenue and focus more on stations serving Top 25 markets.

 On September 28, 2013, KRDY dropped the Radio Disney affiliation and went silent.

 In October 2013, Radio Disney Group filed to sell KRDY and KDIS-FM in Little Rock to Salem Communications Corporation, owner of several other San Antonio-area radio stations.
 Salem's purchase, at a price of $2 million, was consummated on February 7, 2014.
+Salem used the station for its Spanish-language Christian radio format.

-In February 2018, KRDY changed its format from Spanish Christian radio to conservative talk, branded as "Freedom 1160".
+In February 2018, KRDY changed from Spanish Christian radio to conservative talk radio, branded as "Freedom 1160".
+It mostly carried programs from the Salem Radio Network, including Dennis Prager, Hugh Hewitt and Mike Gallagher.

-In November 2019, the station was sold to Immaculate Heart Media, Inc. and it became an affiliate of Relevant Radio.
+In November 2019, the station was sold to Immaculate Heart Media, Inc. The station started airing Catholic–talk radio programs as an affiliate of the Relevant Radio network.